This review looks at a WordPress page builder plugin with a built-in HTML and CSS editor: LiveCanvas.

 While there are many page builder plugins available for WordPress, this one aims to differentiate itself from the competition by being as developer-friendly as possible.

 Not only that but the output from this page builder is pure HTML and CSS.
-Thanks to this, your pages should load faster and be more SEO-friendly, compared to some other pages builder plugins.
+Thanks to this, your pages should load faster and be more SEO-friendly than other pages builder plugins.

 In this review of LiveCanvas, we cover all the best features of this tool to help you decide if this is the right WordPress page builder plugin for your website.